pen-lang/pen/doc/src/guides/getting-started.md

 Now, you can start editing `*.pen` files and build your own application!

 - To know more about the language, see [the language reference](/references/language).
+- To know more about the standard packages, see [the standard package references](/references/standard-packages).